-The Glasshopper is a low temperature Stirling engine built with a clear glass cylinder which enables a view of the internal workings.
+The Glasshopper is a low temperature Stirling engine stove fan built with a clear glass cylinder which enables a view of the internal workings.

 It’ll work on any cooler stove surface like Soapstone, or with cooler fires that are fed irregularly.
 Use on any wood stove or multi-fuel stove surface with a low start up temperature of 90° C (194° F).

-When you use a Glasshopper stove fan you can reduce your wood usage by up to 22% and heat your room up to 40% faster.
+When you use this low temperature engine you can reduce your wood usage by up to 22% and heat your room up to 40% faster.

 Stirling Engine Design